ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

    *  Modify the introduction.

-   *  Rename incident agent to incident server.
+   *  Rename incident agent to Incident Server.

    *  Add the interworking with alarm management.